Skip to main content

 Music Appreciation & Technique Teacher

-Kaitlin earned her Bachelor of Arts in Music cum laude from Friends University and her Master’s in Music Education and Music Therapy from the University of Kansas.
-She’s used her musical training in various settings to teach and serve, including teaching private and group lessons for children and adults; working with older adults with Alzheimer’s Disease as a certified music therapist; and serving as the Music Coordinator at Calvary Baptist Church in Lenexa, where she and her husband have been members for over seven years.
+Mrs. McFadden earned her Bachelor of Arts in Music cum laude from Friends University and her Master’s in Music Education and Music Therapy from the University of Kansas.
+She’s used her musical training in various settings to teach and serve, including teaching private and group lessons for children and adults; working with older adults with Alzheimer’s Disease as a certified music therapist; and serving as the Music Coordinator at Calvary Baptist Church in Lenexa, where she and her husband have been members for over eight years.

-In her role as Music Coordinator, Kaitlin not only organizes and directs music ministry performances, and plans and leads all congregational worship services, but she also leads music for the children’s Sunday school class and organizes and directs children’s choir performances.
+In her role as Music Coordinator, Mrs. McFadden not only organizes and directs music ministry performances, and plans and leads all congregational worship services, but she also leads music for the children’s Sunday school class and organizes and directs children’s choir performances.
 Kaitlin lives in Lenexa with her husband, daughter, and two cats.

 Interested in joining our faculty in the future, or in joining our rotation of substitute teachers now?
 Learn more on our Employment page.